 As you may already know, Chatham County has the distinction of being the most politically active county in N.C.
 We have produced the largest percentages of voter turnout over the past four election cycles, including mid-term elections.
 We do this by actively engaging our talented democratic constituency, people like you.

 Your donations are critical to this success as they provide the funds that we need for our basic operations as well as campaign expenses.
 We are good stewards of your investment.
-Our success in 2014 – winning all local races – demonstrates our effectiveness.
+Our success in 2017 and 2018 – winning all local races – demonstrates our effectiveness.

 We welcome and appreciate any donation amount and contribution method you are comfortable with.
 Your valuable donation will be used to pay for a variety of CCDP expenses, including: